greimel/DINA.jl/docs/src/index.md

 ```

 This package uses DataDeps.jl to download the US distributional national accounts (DINA) dataset from [Gabriel Zucman's website](http://gabriel-zucman.eu/usdina/).
-The data are downloaded in bulk (<1GB) and stored in `.julia/datadeps/dina/`.
+The data are downloaded in bulk (>1GB) and stored in `.julia/datadeps/dina/`.

 The dataset is described in Piketty, T, E. Saez and G. Zucman: **Distributional National Accounts: Methods and Estimates for the United States**, *Quarterly Journal of Economics, 2018, 133 (2): 553-609.*

-The variables are described in this document [the codebook at Gabriel Zucman's website](http://gabriel-zucman.eu/files/PSZCodebook.pdf).
+The variables are described in [the codebook at Gabriel Zucman's website](http://gabriel-zucman.eu/files/PSZCodebook.pdf).

 ## Getting the micro data for a year